spara/java-servlet-example/README.md

 ![](catpic.png)
 ## Deployment Details

-The application consists of a servlet that renders images from a list of URLs in a web page and the default Tomcat servlet.
-It is configured via the web.xml file making use of the default servlet to serve the index.html page.
+The application consists of a servlet that renders images from a list of URLs and the default Tomcat servlet.
+It is configured via the web.xml file, making use of the default servlet to serve the index.html page.

 ```
   <servlet>